Wilhelm Canaris: World War I

 After the Battle of Más a Tierra, the immobilized Dresden anchored in Cumberland Bay, Robinson Crusoe Island and contacted Chile with regard to internment.
 While in the bay, Royal Navy ships approached and shelled Dresden, and the crew scuttled the ship.
-Most of the crew was interned in Chile in March 1915, but in August 1915, Canaris escaped by using his fluency in Spanish.
+Most of the crew was interned in Chile in March 1915, but in August 1915, Canaris escaped under the name "Reed Rosas" by using his fluency in Spanish.
 With the help of some German merchants he was able to return to Germany in October 1915.
 On the way, he called at several ports, including Plymouth in Great Britain.

 Canaris was then given intelligence work as a result of having come to the attention of German naval intelligence, possibly because of his clever escape from Chile.
 German plans to establish intelligence operations in the Mediterranean were under way and Canaris seemed a good fit for that role.
 Eventually, he was sent to Spain, where, in Madrid, his task was to provide clandestine reconnaissance over enemy shipping movements and to establish a supply service for U-boats serving in the Mediterranean.
 After being assigned to the Inspectorate of Submarines by the Naval Staff on 24 October 1916, he took up training for duty as a U-boat commander and graduated from Submarine School on 11 September 1917.

 He ended the war as a U-boat commander from late 1917 in the Mediterranean and was credited with a number of sinkings and even came to the attention of the Kaiser.
 As a result of his exploits in Spain, he was awarded the Iron Cross First Class.

 Canaris was fluent in six languages, including English.
 As a naval officer of the old school, he had a great respect for Britain's Royal Navy, despite the rivalry between the two nations.

 Interwar years

-During the German Revolution of 1918–19, Canaris helped organise the formation of Freikorps paramilitary units to suppress the communist revolutionary movements, which were attempting to spread the ideals of the Russian Revolution into Central European nations.
-He was a member of the military court that tried and in many cases acquitted those involved in the murders of the leftist revolutionaries Karl Liebknecht and Rosa Luxemburg for their involvement in the Spartacist uprising.
-He was also appointed to the adjutancy of Defence Minister Gustav Noske.
+During the German Revolution of 1918–19, Canaris helped organise the formation of Freikorps paramilitary units to suppress the communist revolutionary movements, whose members were attempting to spread the ideals of the Russian Revolution into Germany.
+Canaris was also a member of the military court that tried and in many cases acquitted those involved in the murders of the leftist revolutionaries Karl Liebknecht and Rosa Luxemburg for their involvement in the Spartacist uprising.
+He helped one of those convicted in the murders, Kurt Vogel, escape from prison and although Canaris was imprisoned for four days over this, he was never prosecuted.
+Despite these actions, Canaris was eventually appointed to the adjutancy of Defence Minister Gustav Noske.

-In 1919, he married Erika Waag, also the child of an industrialist, with whom he had two children.
+In 1919, he married Erika Waag, the child of an industrialist, with whom he had two children.

+On 20 July 1920, Canaris became admiral's staff officer at the Marinestation der Ostsee (Baltic Naval Station) command.